xebia-functional/coding-guidelines/java/README.md

 **Abstract Factory**

-Creates related object without knowledge of implementations, minimizing the refactoring effort and keeping implementation well defined and isolated into their classes.
+Creates or gets an object without knowledge of its implementations, minimizing the refactoring effort and keeping implementations well defined and isolated into their classes.

 ```java
 public interface PersistenceAdapter {